-The following types of usernames are not permitted because they may be deemed offensive or disruptive:
+The following types of usernames are not allowed because they may be deemed offensive or disruptive:

-- Usernames that are likely to offend other contributors, making civilised interaction difficult or impossible, for example by containing profanities
+- Usernames that are likely to offend other contributors here, making polite conversation difficult, for example by containing profanities.

 Please note that usernames that are inappropriate in other languages, or that may represent an inappropriate name with misspellings and substitutions, or do so indirectly or by implication, are still considered inappropriate.